Polluux/Atlanmod-ZooIt/README.md

  - `maven_archetype/` and `maven_archetype_zoo/` : maven archetypes used to generate the new maven artefacts
  - `views/` : templates, written using [pug](https://pugjs.org/).
  - `public/` : template assets, including pictures, js scripts, css stylesheets and librairies
+ - `i18n/` : english and french translations, as json files
  - `node_modules/` and  `bin/` : generated and managed by the framework
  - `logs` : folder for the server logs
  - `.m2` : maven prebuilt archetype catalog for container deployment